jasonmeurer/awsCrossZoneHA/README.md

 5. Update the appropriate route tables to point to ENIs of "primary" firewall.

 ## Validation
-In each of the firewalls, there will be a periodic Ping from the peer firewall's trust IP to the local Trust interface that is allowed and NATed on to 8.8.8.8.
+In each of the firewalls, there will be a periodic Ping from the peer firewall's trust IP to the local Trust interface that is allowed and NATed on to 8.8.8.8 for dual nic and the first IP of the Trust subnet for single NIC.
 Failover can be triggered via the peer firewall by Sending a Test Log or by blocking that ping on the primary firewall.
 1. To trigger a failover, access the Device Tab, Server Profiles, HTTP.
 2. Open the AWS_HA_Down object.
 3. Payload Format tab.